Frequently Asked Questions

 - Do I need to register my trailer?

 Every trailer includes LED lights, manufacturers VIN plate and VIN number ready for registration.
 This complies with all state and territory regulations.
 Every state is different in regards to registration of trailers.
-Refer to our Licensing page for detailed information.
+Please contact Oceanic Marine for further details.

 - What kind of Guarantee do you have?